-- The transformation takes place resulting in extensive proliferation of cells without cell death. - Tumours lesions occur due to the malignant transformation of the lymphocytes. - There is no expression of viral antigen or virion in the cell. - There is no in-vitro transformation of lymphoid cells by MDV. - Marek's associated Tumour Specific Antigen (MATSA) is present only in infected lymphoid cells. - MDV is antigenically related with Herpes Turkey Virus HVT-1 which is non-oncogenic to chicken and turkey and doesnot spread horizontally among chickens.
+- The transformation takes place resulting in extensive proliferation of cells without cell death. - There is no expression of viral antigen or virion in the cell. - There is no in-vitro transformation of lymphoid cells by MDV. - Marek's associated Tumour Specific Antigen (MATSA) is present only in infected lymphoid cells. - MDV is antigenically related with Herpes Turkey Virus HVT-1 which is non-oncogenic to chicken and turkey and doesnot spread horizontally among chickens.